brainboxdotcc/irc-defender/README.md

 do not match nicks in the config file will be de-opered by the service, providing a second level of security against:

-   o    Users who try to add o:lines for themselves for example during
+* Users who try to add o:lines for themselves for example during trial links
-	trial links
-   o    Admins who may try and add local oper status for their friends o    Containment of compromised boxes where o:lines are added by
+* Admins who may try and add local oper status for their friends
-	intruders
+* Containment of compromised boxes where o:lines are added by intruders

 etc etc...

 You might think that these situations can be limited if your selection process is strict enough, but why take the risk? :-)